Anxiety & Stomach Pain – The Mind-Gut Connection

 Pain locationGeneralized or shifting discomfortSpecific and consistent (e.g., lower right side in appendicitis)

-Seek Professional Help for Anxiety at Hillside Horizon
+Seek Professional Help for Anxiety at Hillside Horizon for Teens

 It’s a common refrain that modifications to our lifestyle and engaging in meditative activities can help us feel better, but occasionally, you will need more support to help you break away from those feelings of anxiety and discomfort.

-Every Hillside Horizon team member specializes in showing people how mental and digestive health interact.
+Every Hillside Horizon for Teens team member specializes in showing people how mental and digestive health interact.
 If you have a nervous stomach or stomach cramps because of anxiety, our therapists can help treat you.

 FAQs